RONGDUGithub/durong.github.io/_pages/about.md

----
-title: "About Me"
-layout: default
-permalink: /about/
----

 # About Me

 Hi, I’m **Rong DU**, a recent Ph.D. graduate from the **Department of Electrical and Electronic Engineering** at **The Hong Kong Polytechnic University**.